bahanonu/ciatah/README.md

 ## Full documentation at https://bahanonu.github.io/ciatah/.

-- Documentation for spinal cord motion correction can be found at https://bahanonu.github.io/ciatah/pipeline_detailed_spinal.

 Below are recordings and additional documents for users who want to learn more about calcium imaging analysis/experiments and the CIAtah pipeline.